- Attach a Motion Detector to each end of the track using a Motion Detector Bracket, included in the DTS kit and available separately.

 Some additional notes:

-* You may substitute Encoder Carts and Encoder Receivers, from the Dynamics Cart and Track System with Motion Encoder, order code DTS-EC, $409, for standard carts and Motion Detectors in the directions above.
+- You may substitute Encoder Carts and Encoder Receivers, from the Dynamics Cart and Track System with Motion Encoder (DTS-EC), for standard carts and Motion Detectors in the directions above.
 Be sure you have two Encoder Strips on your track, one for each Encoder Cart.
-A second stripe is available as Motion Encoder Long Track Strip, order code METS-LONG, $5.
+A second stripe is available as Motion Encoder Long Track Strip (METS-LONG).